Restaurant Report Card: 15 violations for a Pueblo County food truck

-In this week’s Restaurant Report Card, a Pueblo County food truck that had to be shut down by the health department and a look back at some previous Pueblo passes over the last year and a half of Restaurant Report Card retrospect.
+PUEBLO, Colo. — In this week’s Restaurant Report Card, a Pueblo County food truck that had to be shut down by the health department, and a look back at some previous Pueblo passes over the last year and a half of Restaurant Report Card.

 The Pueblo West spot at East Industrial Boulevard and North Dynamics Drive where the mobile restaurant often parks is now empty.

-“Whenever a retail food facility is closed, it’s closed if there is any high public health hazards,” said Pueblo Department of Public Health and Environment, environmental health specialist, Josh Gallegos.
+“Whenever a retail food facility is closed, it’s closed if there is any high public health hazards,” said Josh Gallegos, environmental health specialist with the Pueblo Department of Public Health and Environment.

 - The person in charge does not demonstrate food safety knowledge.